Westbrook/blog/help-text.md

 `;
 ```

-[See it in living color](https://webcomponents.dev/edit/sTddx519tvSvSKT0984P?branch=01-associated%40wfVpXdsTYhf9mY2slxW4t2Y2SjC3), fork it, share it, and when your done, come right back, so we can dig even deeper.
+[See it in living color](https://webcomponents.dev/edit/sTddx519tvSvSKT0984P?branch=01-associated%40wfVpXdsTYhf9mY2slxW4t2Y2SjC3), fork it, share it, and when you're done, come right back, so we can dig even deeper.

 ## Now for the superpowers

 That's right, custom elements allow you to give your HTML superpowers.
-While a consumer of our element could certainly take what we've made so far and leverage the bubbling and composed events out of the `<input />` element to add functionality to their application that managed the text that is supplied to the `<custom-help-text>` element from the outside, we can save them all that work by baking that capability directly into our custom element.
-This is exactly what we outlined in the code example above:
+A consumer of our element could already take what we've made, leverage the bubbling and composed events out of the `<input />` element, and manage the text that is supplied to the `<custom-help-text>` element from the outside, and we'll see what that looks like shortly.
+However, we can save most consumers a lot of work by baking some basic management directly into our custom element.
+This is exactly what is outlined in the code example above:

 ```html
   <custom-form-element>